tropicbliss/isimud/README.md

 Take note that the socket connection can spontaneously close if the server does not like what you are sending.

+It is good courtesy to close a client's websocket connection to the server when not in use.

 ### Publisher

 1. `pub auth <password>`